aisepucrio/ml4smells-core/README.md

 | 4  | AutoKeras                               | -            | Automated framework for designing and tuning deep learning models.          |

+# Artifacts

+This repository provides the artifacts associated with the paper, including code, datasets, and models used in the experiments, with the aim of supporting result reproducibility and fostering further research.
+[Zenodo](https://zenodo.org/records/15514693)

 # Article

 [📄 Link to the Article]()